imshaiknasir/playwright-sendgrid-mail-reporter/README.md

 ## Prerequisites

-To use this reporter, you will need to have the SMTP server details to send out the emails.
-Make sure you have the following details:
+To use this reporter, you need a SendGrid account with an API key that has permission to send mail.
+Make sure you have the following ready:

-- Host
-- Port
-- Username
-- Password
+- SendGrid API key
+- Verified sender email address (either a Single Sender or Domain Authenticated sender)
+- One or more recipient email addresses (comma separated)

 ## Installation